k-Contraction: Theory and Applications: Introduction

-To explain the notion of~$k$-order contractive systems in the simplest setting, consider a time-varying linear system.
+To explain the notion of~\updt{$k$-contractive} systems in the simplest setting, consider a time-varying linear system.
 Fix~$k+1$ different initial conditions on the unit simplex, and an initial time~$t_0$.
 The corresponding solutions define at any time~$t\geq t_0$ a $k$-parallelotope.
-The system is called~$k$-order contractive if the hyper-volume of this parallelotope decays to zero at an exponential rate.
+The system is called~\updt{$k$-contractive} if the volume of this parallelotope decays to zero at an exponential rate.
 For~$k=1$ this reduces to standard contraction.
-For the nonlinear systems, $k$-order contraction is defined by considering a $k$-parallelotope on the \emph{tangent space}~\cite{carmo1992riemannian}.
+For nonlinear systems, \updt{$k$-contraction} is defined by considering a $k$-parallelotope on the \emph{tangent space}~\citep{carmo1992riemannian}.

-The tools needed to define and analyze~$k$-order contraction include wedge products (also called exterior products) and multiplicative and additive compound matrices~\cite{muldo1990}.
-The latter also play an important role in the theory of totally positive dynamical systems~(see the recent tutorial~\cite{margaliot2019revisiting} and also~\cite{Eyal_k_posi}).
-These notions are not necessarily well-known in the systems and control community, and we try to provide a self-contained exposition of $k$-order contraction and its analysis using these tools.
+The tools needed to define and analyze~\updt{$k$-contraction} include the multiplicative and additive compound matrices~\citep{muldo1990}.
+The latter also play an important role in the theory of totally positive dynamical systems~(see the recent tutorial~\citep{margaliot2019revisiting} and also~\citep{Eyal_k_posi}).
+These notions are not necessarily well-known in the systems and control community, and we try to provide here a self-contained exposition of \updt{$k$-contraction} and its analysis using these tools.